canvas-medical/documentation/pages/index.md

                 </div>
                 <div class="cardBody">
                      <span>
-                        Customize the clinical experience with our SDK, and extend it with our API
+                        Customize the Canvas experience with our SDK, and extend it with our API
                     </span>
                      <div class="anchorContainer">
                         <dl>